eosyn-z/eosyn-z.github.io/sitepages/nature.md

 // Going to add types: forestImages, flowingWaterImages, oceanImages, mountainImages, cloudImages,
 // they will have the tags: happy, neutral, gloomy (this is based on vibe)
 //                          clear, rainy (this is based on weather)
-//                          dawn, noon, dusk (this is based on lighting)
+//                          daytime, noon, nighttime (this is based on lighting)
-//                          also adding sunrise/sunset
+//                          also adding sunbeam
-// dawn : general morning, noon: sun overhead, dusk: general night
+// daytime : general morning, noon: sun overhead, nighttime: general night
-// sunrise/sunset are for clear morning or evening shots! vibes determine day/night again.
+// sunbeam are for clear morning or evening shots! vibes determine day/night again.
 // added mist tag :)